georgdrobny/ContainerAgent/README.md

 >* .NET Framwework Targeting Packs
 >* ASP.NET Web Targets

-### Create Visual Studio Base Image (Optional)
+### Create an Azure Pipelines Agent Image with Visual Studio pre-installed
 >The [microsoft/dotnet-framework-sdk](https://hub.docker.com/_/microsoft-dotnet-framework-sdk/) has **Visual Studio Build Tools** already pre-installed.
-If that's sufficient for you you skip his step,
+If that's sufficient for you see **Create an Azure Pipelines Agent Image** below.

-If you need to have Visual Studio in your Azure Pipelines agent image, you can build a base image with Visual Studio 2019/2017 Enterprise/Professional installed in the image.
+If you need to have Visual Studio in your Azure Pipelines agent image, you can build a Azure Pipelines container image with Visual Studio 2019/2017 Enterprise/Professional installed in the image.

-To build the base image, a YAML pipeline is included in this repo.
+To build the image, a YAML pipeline is included in this repo.
 See [build-VSImage.yml](build-VSImage.yml) The pipeline can build either a **Visual Studio 2017 or 2019** image.
 You can choose between **Professional and Entreprise** Edition.
 Which Visual Studio components are installed in the base base is defined in the dockerfiles provided in this repo.
 You can customize it for your needs.
 * [VS2017 Enterprise Dockerfile](windows/VS2017Container/Dockerfile.Enterprise)
 * [VS2017 Professional Dockerfile](windows/VS2017Container/Dockerfile.Professional)
 * [VS2019 Enterprise Dockerfile](windows/VS2019Container/Dockerfile.Enterprise)
 * [VS2019 Professional Dockerfile](windows/VS2019Container/Dockerfile.Professional)

+The dockerfiles provided with this repo will create a ready to use Azure Pipelines Agent container image with Visual Studio pre-installed.
+The agent binaries will always be downloaded then the agent container instance starts.

 ### Create an Azure Pipelines Agent Image
 You can create an agent image with a specific version of the  Azure Pipelines Agent or without any agent.
 If you dont provide a specific version of the Azure Pipeline Agent, the default behaviour is the container will try to download the latest version of the agent based on the configured Azure DevOps Organization / Collection.